 Nimmo Bay seems carved from its own wilderness, a small collection of beautifully designed wooden chalets that seem to float at the water’s edge.
 Food, wine, and energy are sourced locally, and with a 5,000-foot waterfall just steps from the lodge, nature and wildlife are literally on the doorstep.
 But with a fleet of paddleboards, kayaks, helicopters, and boats, guests of all ages and abilities can get far beyond the doorstep.
 Whether tracking humpback whales or hiking in old-growth forests, fly-fishing for salmon, or sitting down to an elegant picnic at the edge of a glacier, there are myriad ways to experience this slice of wild paradise.

 Local culture is a vibrant presence here, too.
-The Murray family and much of the staff hail from this part of British Columbia, and indigenous artwork fills the lodge.
-First Nation guides share their legends and traditions, and a new partnership with the local First Nations people promises to bring needed income to the community.
+The Murray family and much of the staff hail from this part of British Columbia, and Indigenous artwork fills the lodge.
+Nimmo Bay also formed a partnership with Indigenous operators to offer guests cultural experiences in the region.

 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
 At Nimmo Bay, National Geographic guests are treated to a private evening excursion to enjoy the scenery and wilderness at sunset.
 Glide out of Nimmo Bay to Wells Pass and Mackenzie Sound, on the lookout for marine life.
 As the sun sets over the mountains, watch for breaching whales and playful dolphins and enjoy a memorable meal.